 While the term Turkey teeth is used to refer to badly done dental work, it’s definitely not an accurate representation of everyone’s experience.

 There are thousands and thousands of positive testimonials on independent review sites from medical tourists in Turkey.
-Word-of-the-mouth marketing is also popular with this industry because it has worked for many.
+Word-of-mouth marketing is also popular in this industry because it has worked for many.

 And that’s because Turkey has many excellent dentists.
 Contrary to popular media, there’s a regulatory body for dentistry in Turkey – the Turkish Dental Association.
 Among its many aims is “to contribute to and comply with the international dental world.”

 The truly qualified and experienced dentists are also well-studied.
 The dental education lasts for 5 years, and they then have a speciality exam known as Diş hekimliği Uzmanlık Sınavı or DUS.
 Depending on the specialisation, the study can continue for 3-4 more years.

 So, when you see Turkey teeth in Istanbul, Antalya, Ankara or any other city, there are likely shoddy clinics and bad dentists at the backend.
 And mind you, this problem isn’t just prevalent in Turkey.

 In the UK, NHS Digital reports 225,570 written complaints were made in 2021-2022.
 And 120,064 of those complaints were for GP and dental.
 The most common cause of complaint there was the clinical treatment itself.

 And there are horror stories of NHS dentists as well.
 In January 2023, the Mirror reported the case of a nurse whose wrong tooth was extracted by an NHS dentist.
 She went there because it was cheaper, but following the incident, she had to revert to private care.

 The dental cosmetic work in the UK isn’t infallible, either.
 Simon Cowell’s teeth were widely ridiculed for looking fake.
 But there was no mention of any UK or US dentist botching his teeth.